 As with your pistol, your semi-automatic rifle needs to be completely reliable from a reputable company, have an abundance of spare parts and accessories on the market, and should be chambered in common calibers (in this case 5.56x45mm NATO or 7.62x39mm).

-Examples of semi-automatic rifles that meet this criteria, include the AK-47, AR-15, IWI Tavor, and the Ruger Mini-14.
-Plan on also buying at least 10 magazines for your rifle.
+Examples of semi-automatic rifles that meet these criteria include the AK-47, the AR-15, IWI Tavor, and the Ruger Mini-14.
+Plan on also buying at least 5 magazines for your rifle.
 You don’t need to carry your rifle on your back everywhere you go, but it should still be on standby so you can grab it quickly when needed.

 SCOPED BOLT-ACTION RIFLE

 The last gun that should be in your arsenal is a scoped bolt-action rifle chambered in .308 Winchester or .30-06 Springfield that can touch targets, whether they be enemy personnel or big game, at longer distances than your semi-automatic rifle can.
-Now yes, you could just as easily buy a semi-automatic rifle chambered in a larger caliber as well, but bolt-actions tend to be more accurate.
+You could just as easily buy a semi-automatic rifle chambered in a larger caliber as well, but bolt-actions tend to be more accurate due to the less likelihood of you shooting at a rapid rate.
+Rapid fire tends to greatly reduce accuracy, especially at longer distances.

 As a final word, after you buy all of these guns there are two more things you need to do: